CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Abstract

 The count of triangles (i.e., cliques of size three) has proven useful in numerous applications, including anomaly detection, community detection, and link recommendation.
 For triangle counting in large and dynamic graphs, recent work has focused largely on streaming algorithms and distributed algorithms but little on their combinations for ``the best of both worlds''.

 In this work, we propose \cocos, a fast and accurate distributed streaming algorithm for estimating the counts of global triangles (i.e., all triangles) and local triangles incident to each node.
 Making one pass over the input stream, \cocos carefully processes and stores the edges across multiple machines so that the redundant use of computational and storage resources is minimized.
-Compared to baselines, \cocos is {\it (a) Accurate:} giving up to {\bf $\mathbf{39\times}$ smaller estimation error}, {\it (b) Fast}: up to {\bf $\mathbf{10.4\times}$ faster}, scaling linearly with the size of the input stream, and {\it (c) Theoretically sound}: yielding unbiased estimates with variances dropping faster as the number of machines is scaled up.
+Compared to baselines, \cocos is {\it (a) Accurate:} giving up to {\bf $\mathbf{39\times}$ smaller estimation error}, {\it (b) Fast}: up to {\bf $\mathbf{10.4\times}$ faster}, scaling linearly with the size of the input stream, and {\it (c) Theoretically sound}: yielding unbiased estimates.